Greening Your Purchase of Cleaning Products: A Guide For Federal Purchasers

-Does the company have a formal partnership with the Design for the Environment Formulator Initiative?
+- Does the company have a formal partnership with Safer Choice?

-The DfE program allows use of its logo on products that are made of safer chemicals.
-A DfE logo on a product means that the DfE scientific review team has screened each ingredient for potential human health and environmental effects and that the product contains only those ingredients that pose the least concern among chemicals in their class.
+The Safer Choice program allows use of its logo on products that are made of safer chemicals.
+A Safer Choice logo on a product means that the Safer Choice scientific review team has screened each ingredient for potential human health and environmental effects and that the product contains only those ingredients that pose the least concern among chemicals in their class.

 The National Park Service

-The National Park Service (NPS) conducted a comprehensive evaluation of the janitorial products and work practices (PDF) (71 pp, 3934 KB, About PDF) used at Grand Teton and Yellowstone National Parks, including the management and training issues associated with this "greening" initiative.
+The National Park Service (NPS) conducted a comprehensive evaluation of the janitorial products and work practices used at Grand Teton and Yellowstone National Parks, including the management and training issues associated with this "greening" initiative.

 Department of Interior Headquarters